JINXXIAN/git-github-JINXXIAN/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub (finish reading in 2021.3.21 by JINX_XIAN)

 ## 🤓 Course overview and learning outcomes